bvo24/FoodTable-V2/README.md

 ## Installation

-Currently I have no plans on releasing this app, there's not enough features on this app.
+Currently I have no plans on releasing this app.